-(b) Prose: Either a complete article, story or essay of less than 2,500 words, or an excerpt from any prose work of not more than 1,000 words or 10 percent of the work, whichever is less, but in any event a minimum of 500 words.
+(b) Prose: Either a complete article, story or essay of fewer than 2,500 words, or an excerpt from any prose work of not more than 1,000 words or 10 percent of the work, whichever is less, but in any event a minimum of 500 words.

 Each of the numerical limits stated in (a) and (b) above may be expanded to permit the completion of an unfinished line of a poem or of an unfinished prose paragraph.

-(c) Illustration: One chart, graph, diagram, drawing, cartoon or picture per book or per periodical issue.
+(c) Illustration: One chart, graph, diagram, drawing, cartoon, or picture per book or per periodical issue.

-(d) "Special" works: Certain works in poetry, prose or in "poetic prose" which often combine language with illustrations and which are intended sometimes for children and at other times for a more general audience fall short of 2,500 words in their entirety.
+(d) "Special" works: Certain works in poetry, prose, or in "poetic prose" which often combine language with illustrations and which are intended sometimes for children and at other times for a more general audience fall short of 2,500 words in their entirety.
 Paragraph (b) above notwithstanding, such "special works" may not be reproduced in their entirety, however, an excerpt comprising not more than two of the published pages of such special work and containing not more than 10 percent of the words found in the text thereof, may be reproduced.

 (a) The copying is of immediate need as a result of the inspiration of the individual teacher; and

 (b) The inspiration and decision to use the work and the moment of its use for maximum teaching effectiveness are so close in time that it would be unreasonable to expect a timely reply to a request for permission.

 (a) The copying of the material is for only one course in the school in which the copies are made;